AndreiSobo/web_app/documentation/TECHNICAL_OVERVIEW.md

 ```

 ### Alternative Approach
 Azure Static Web Apps automatically handles CORS for linked functions, eliminating the need for manual CORS configuration when properly integrated.
+Consider relying on this feature if your frontend and backend are both deployed within Azure Static Web Apps and are properly linked.

 ## 💻 Local Development